-The estate fell to the Colonel’s infant grand daughter but due to financial pressure it was sold in 1784 to her uncle by marriage, Alexander Menzies principal Clerk of Session, who moved there with his family and carried out many improvements on the property[6], possibly including extending it to include the front and back parts which are now derelict.
-His daughter and heiress married Mr Joseph Stewart of Foss (who added Menzies to his name to inherit) and their son John Stewart Menzies succeeded to Chesthill, on his mother’s death sometime before 1824.
-At this time, John Stewart Menzies lived at Duneaves near Fortingall (later sold to Marquis of Breadalbane), and Charles Stewart, perhaps his brother, lived there at the time.
-Charles was described thus “Oh ! what an ardent Highlander he was, and what natural talents he had, and how many Highlanders owed him grateful thanks … [he] was a famous breeder of Highland cattle, and his blackfaced sheep stock was ranked among the best in Scotland”[8].
+The estate fell to the Colonel’s infant grand daughter but due to financial pressure it was sold in 1784 to her uncle by marriage, Alexander Menzies principal Clerk of Session, who moved there with his family and carried out many improvements on the property[6], possibly including extending it to include the front of the house (given the crest on the fire place in the drawing room is Menzies), and back parts which are now derelict.
+His daughter and heiress Elizabeth married Mr Joseph Stewart of Foss (who added Menzies to his name to inherit) and their son John Menzies succeeded to Chesthill, on his mother’s death sometime before 1824, moving there from Duneaves near Fortingall.

 ‘In his younger days he lived a somewhat loose and dissolute life, but in his later years he settled down to more orderly habits and wielded considerable influence in the affairs of the county.’

-Alexander’s daughter, Alexandra Stewart, was much more outspoken in her book Daughters of the Glen, where she claimed he was “a notorious lecher” with many illegitimate children.
-She went on to explain how John Stewart Menzies threw her family out of Woodend, which had been the family’s home for over a century, to make way for a mistress and her child (according to the census, this must have been sometime after 1851).
-More dramatically, a few years earlier a Miss Christian Stewart took a case to the House of Lords in 1832[7], “of seduction and for damages” for her and her two children, where she presented a letter dated 25th March 1826, saying “Christy – You and I having lived together as man and wife for some time, I hereby declare you to be my lawful wife, in the event of a child being born in consequence of the present connexion betwixt us; I am yours truly, John Menzies, of Chesthill.”
-John Stewart Menzies defended that he had written the letter in 1828 to provide a reason why he could not marry a Miss Macdougall whom he had proposed to in 1827.
+A Miss Christian Stewart took a case to the House of Lords in 1832[7], “of seduction and for damages” for her and her two children, where she presented a letter dated 25th March 1826, saying “Christy – You and I having lived together as man and wife for some time, I hereby declare you to be my lawful wife, in the event of a child being born in consequence of the present connexion betwixt us; I am yours truly, John Menzies, of Chesthill.”
+John defended that he had written the letter in 1828 to provide a reason why he could not marry a Miss Macdougall whom he had proposed to in 1827.
 The Lords concluded “the evidence no doubt proves the conducto of the defender to have been highly discreditable to him… but that circumstance cannot give a different legal character to a written document … to treat that document as a Scotch contract of marriage, nor does it establish per se the title of the pursuer to damages as for seduction”.
-John Stewart Menzies seems to have got off lightly.
+John Stewart Menzies seems to have got off lightly, but did take some responsibility for her as in 1851 Christy was living in the farmhouse at Dericambus, aged 67.

-John Stewart Menzies died in 1868 and the house was then owed by William Stewart Menzies “whom I have often seen in his picturesque Highland costume, wielding his fly-rod and cleverly avoiding the many obstacles growing on the high bank.
+John Menzies died in 1868 and the house was then owed by William Stewart Menzies “whom I have often seen in his picturesque Highland costume, wielding his fly-rod and cleverly avoiding the many obstacles growing on the high bank.
 He never would try the minnow, preferring, even in January, to take his chance with a fly.”[9]
 At times the house was occupied by tenants including the Stainton Family whose game book is copied in the gun room, until Mr Menzies’s trustees sold it to Sir Donald Currie in 1903.
 A Letting advert from this period mentions “Red Deer occasionally visit the grounds”.
-The dates on the garages is 1879 suggesting improvements were done at this time, but maps from the time show this was maintenance rather than extensions.

 Chesthill House taken sometime before a fire in the back parts in 1920s, after which it was left to go to ruin.